top of page

 • Bites: Bedbug bites often appear as small, red bumps that may be itchy or painful.

-• Bedbug feces: Tiny, black specks on bedding or mattresses.
+• Bedbug faeces: Tiny, black specks on bedding or mattresses.

 • Live bedbugs: You may see bedbugs crawling on your bed or furniture.

-• Musty odor: A strong, unpleasant odor may be present in infested areas.\\
+• Musty odour: A strong, unpleasant odour may be present in infested areas.\\

 Prevention and Treatment